Start an E-Finance Business in Dubai

 The key steps in the setup process are as follows:

-Select the e-finance business activity (code 6492.98) and confirm the licence category
+Select the e-finance business activity (code 6492.98) and confirm the license category

 Choose the appropriate office package based on operational requirements